tmobile/magentaA11y/readme.md

   - Note: Ruby 3.0 will require WEBrick
     - Add `gem "webrick"` to  Gemfile

+### Check the site for broken links
+When contributing, check the site for broken links by use of the following commands:
+- `bundle exec jekyll build`
+- `bundle exec htmlproofer ./_site`

 ## License

 MagentaA11y is [open sourced by T-Mobile](https://opensource.t-mobile.com/) and released under the Apache 2.0 License.